qlik-oss/core-website/docs/docs/tutorials/orchestration.md

 kubectl create secret docker-registry dockerhub --docker-username=<your-name> --docker-password=<your-password> --docker-email=<your-email>
 ```

+!!!
+Note
-**Note**: The leading space character before the kubectl command is intentional.
+  The leading space character before the kubectl command is intentional.
   This prevents the command from being stored in the Bash shell command history.

-### The Stack
+### The stack

 The Qlik Core stack is specified in the `docker-compose.yml` file.
 The stack consists of one Qlik Associative Engine, one Mira discovery service, and one License Service.